Skip to main content

 WORKING CONDITIONS:

+Incumbents in these classifications may be exposed to a variety of hazardous and/or unpleasant field conditions, including wet, rainy, cold, or hot weather, and traffic.
+Work in these classifications requires various types of physical exertion, such as: prolonged bending, stooping, and lifting; and driving vehicles and/or equipment for long periods of time.
 Knowledge of electrical theory and practice, low voltage systems, lighting, and control circuits.
 Materials, methods and equipment used in the installation, maintenance and repair of electric and electronic control devices; methods, materials and equipment used in minor electrical construction and repair; safe driving practices; and safe work practices as related to working with electrical and electronic components.
 Ability to: install, maintain and repair basic electric or electronic control devices; perform minor electrical installation and repair; read and interpret electrical or electronic schematic diagrams; troubleshoot basic electrical circuits; maintain simple records; learn installation, maintenance, and repair of traffic signal and highway lighting systems; and establish and maintain cooperative working relationships with others.

 ADDITIONAL REQUIREMENTS AND INFORMATION: